Choose a visa

 Your course length, type and place of study affect which visa to apply for.

-A general student visa is for a longer course.
+A Student visa is usually for a longer course.
 You must be sponsored by a licensed college or university and have a confirmed place.
-You can do some work on this visa.
+You may be able to do some work on this visa.

 If you want to work or invest in the UK